SenorBlanco/WebGPU-Compatibility/proposal.md

     - performance overhead, even when readbacks are not required
     - VRAM overhead

-### 5. Views of the same texture used in a single draw may not differ in mip level or array layer
+### 5. Views of the same texture used in a single draw may not differ in mip level or array layer parameters.

-A draw call may not reference the same texture with two views differing in mip level or array layer.
-Only a single mip level and array layer per texture is supported.
+A draw call may not reference the same texture with two views differing in `baseMipLevel`, `mipLevelCount`, `baseArrayLayer`, or `arrayLayerCount`.
+Only a single mip level range and array layer range per texture is supported.
 This is enforced via validation at encode time.

 **Justification**: OpenGL ES does not support texture views.